 After the initial interview, there may be follow up interviews, and continued production of documents to the IRS.
 The examiner will review those documents over the course of a few months or even up to a year or longer.

 Taxes and Penalties

 After an examiner has conducted the initial interview and reviewed documents, they will likely discuss their findings with the fraud coordinator.
-The fraud coordinator will determine whether badges of fraud exist and whether civil fraud penalties should be asserted, or if the case should be referred to IRS Criminal Investigations.
+The fraud coordinator will determine whether badges of fraud exist and whether civil fraud penalties should be asserted, or in extremely rare cases it should be referred to IRS Criminal Investigations.

 - Form FinCEN 114 (FBAR):

 - The IRS can impose a $10,000 penalty for each non-willful violation of the FBAR filing requirement.